oktadev/okta-blog/_source/_posts/2020-04-15-spring-cloud-stream.md

 1. `webflux`: [Spring Boot WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html), the functional and reactive web framework
 2. `okta`: [Okta's Spring Boot Starter](https://github.com/okta/okta-spring-boot) that simplifies integrating OAuth 2.0 and OIDC
-3. `cloud-stream`: [Spring Cloud Stream],(https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/3.0.3.RELEASE/reference/html/) the main dependency
+3. `cloud-stream`: [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/3.0.3.RELEASE/reference/html/) the main dependency
 4. `amqp`: [RabbitMQ](https://www.rabbitmq.com/) binders for Spring Cloud Stream
 5. `lombok`: [Project Lombok](https://projectlombok.org/), a set of helper annotation that generates boilerplate code

-## Create Okta Plugin YAML File
+## Create an Okta Maven Plugin YAML File

 **If you already have an Okta developer account**, create a configuration file at `~/.okta/okta.yaml` with your account information.
 If you skip this step, the Okta Maven Plugin will create a new Okta Org for you.